Blog

 Why You Need an Attorney to Assist With an Uber or Lyft Accident

 When a collision involving a rideshare driver and a third party vehicle results in personal injuries to either the rideshare passenger(s) or occupants of the third party vehicle, the process of pursuing litigation and proving liability can be incredibly complicated.
 Multi-million dollar rideshare companies such as Uber and Lyft have significant resources and employ teams of lawyers who work tirelessly to protect their interests.
-You need and deserve to have experienced insurance attorneys like our skilled car accident attorneys at Taylor, Warren, Weidner & Hancock fighting for you and your best interests.
+You need and deserve to have experienced insurance attorneys like our skilled car accident attorneys at Taylor, Warren, Weidner, Hancock & Barnes fighting for you and your best interests.
 Our dedicated attorneys never charge any fee, cost, or obligation to review your case and advise you of your rights.
 If you need help with an Uber or Lyft accident, never hesitate to contact us

 About the Author